Repression: Anxiety Filter for the Ego

 3. Psychoanal.
 The exclusion from consciousness of painful or unacceptable memories, etc.

-Questions for the 00's: What is the Goal of Psychotherapy?
+Questions for the 21st Century: What is the Goal of Psychotherapy?
 And the outlook for Cyberanalysis?

-Is psychotherapy equivalent, in computer terms, to "defragmenting" our hard-drives, or freeing up RAM?
-Re-configuring essential programs?
+Is psychotherapy equivalent, in computer terms, to "defragmenting" our hard-drives, freeing up memory?
+Are we re-configuring programs?
+Understanding our system resources, and being able to optimize for efficiency and goal completion?
+Is re-booting required?

-How should "success" be measurable -- by how big our buddy lists are?
-How much time we spend online or off?
+How should "success" be measurable -- by how big our Facebook friend lists are?
+How many people follow our tweets?
+How much time we spend online - or off?
 How we integrate the two?

 [Feedback]